dwrolvink/dcmdb-web/README.md

 so don't expect good performance from this system when you have a massive amount of objects.

+To understand the code, you'll need to understand the theory behind it.
+Read more on that in the [Theoretical Design](docs/theoretical_design.md).

 # Architecture
 The frontend is a Flask application that serves the website to interact with the backend, which is a plain Python application.